Head lice are no fun to have, but luckily there are ways to get rid of them naturally.

 They feed of small amounts of blood (ew, I know), so the sooner you get rid of them, the better.

-Head lice spread very easily, they can just move from an infected person’s head to the other and sometimes through clothes and objects such as combs.
+Head lice spread very easily.
+They can literally move from an infected person’s head to someone else’s and sometimes also through clothes and objects such as combs.

-Young school children are particularly prone to head lice outbreaks, because when one kid has it, it rapidly spreads to other children in the group.
+Young school children are particularly prone to head lice outbreaks, because when one kid has it, it rapidly spreads to the other children.

 Head lice are not hygiene related and anyone can get infected.
 Hair washing frequency has nothing to do with it.